 Media Arts and Creative Technologies

-This doctoral programme, implemented by RISEBA and the University of Liepaja, prepares the doctors of science, highly qualified academic staff, as well as offers modern technical infrastructure for the study process.
+Joint academic study programme of RISEBA and RTU Liepaja Academy prepares the doctors of science, highly qualified academic staff, as well as offers modern technical infrastructure for the study process.

 Apply